RolandMelkert/LDCadShadowLibrary/CONTRIBUTING.md

 Before you get started please realize you will need lots of patience, precision and some fidling to define accurate shadow information.

-It also requires a basic understanding of the LDraw format and the way official LDraw library files are constructed.
+It also requires a basic understanding of the LDraw format and the way LDraw.org library files are constructed.

 Just like LDraw files the shadow library is made out of human readable/editable .dat (UTF8 text) files, but you most likely don't want to edit those as is.

-LDCad will combine the official and shadow content of the same name during loading before processing it as a single text file.
+LDCad will combine the LDraw.org and shadow content of the same name during loading before processing it as a single text file.

 ## How to contribute

 There are multiple ways of contributing something to the library:

-1. Fork the github repo, clone a local copy and when your done with your changes create a push request.
+1. Fork the github repo, clone a local copy, make your changes in a new branch and when done create a push request with that branch.
 2. Post additions, changes, problems, suggestions on: https://forums.ldraw.org/thread-23807.html
 3. E-Mail additions/changes to the LDCad author.